 Although the ideology of Juche is what is now considered North Korea’s political framework, it still has many aspects and qualities of a real communist, marxist, socialist country.
 It was founded by Kim Il Sung-who had a strong economic and political ties with the former Soviet Union and China.
 It is a "Cold War relic", a "Stalinist throwback."

 I have to visit North Korea before it opens.

 In December 2015, I boarded Air Koryo-North Korea’s flag carrier-and flew from Beijing to Pyongyang.
-By just seeing the flight attendants made me excited.
+Just by seeing the flight attendants made me excited.
 It’s not every day that you can meet a North Korean.
 North Koreans aren’t allowed to travel out of the country.